ru-pesh/library_voicebot/README.md

 Requirements-
 Gemini API
 ElevenLabs API
-You have to install FFMPEG software provided by elevenlabs to use text to speech feature.
+You have to install FFMPEG software provided by elevenlabs to use text to speech feature:-